vanHeemstraSystems/k3d-headstart/600/200/README.md

 NAME   SERVERS   AGENTS   LOADBALANCER
 ```

-Hence, no clusters have yet been created.
+Hence, no clusters have yet been created/are running.

 Check which docker images got downloaded and created: